Optimize · v1.0 NEW VERTICAL

 Regulatory audit-readiness

-Hours-of-service violations, ELD records, and the routing decisions that led to them are auditable for years.
-When an inspector asks "why did this driver take this route on Oct 4th?", a signed cuOpt receipt answers it in seconds — solver version, constraints, and chosen path, every byte attested.
+Hours-of-service violations, ELD records, and the routing decisions behind them stay auditable for years.
+When an inspector asks "why did this driver take this route on Oct 4th?", a signed cuOpt receipt answers it in seconds: solver version, constraints, and chosen path, every byte checked and signed.

 Insurance · Subrogation